SAP-samples/teched2022-XP262/exercises/ex1/README.md

 2. You will get a list of deployed applications (either started or stopped) in this particular Cloud Foundry space.
 Those are:

-   - BPVerification-db-STUDENT-deployer: An application that has been started once to deploy database artefacts to an HDI Container on SAP HANA Cloud.
+   - BPVerification-db-\<STUDENT>-deployer: An application that has been started once to deploy database artefacts to an HDI Container on SAP HANA Cloud.
-   - BPVerification-srv-STUDENT: The CAP backend application.
+   - BPVerification-srv-\<STUDENT>: The CAP backend application.

     ![Overview of deployed Cloud Foundry apps](./images/list-of-cf-apps.png)

-    👉 Search for the BPVerification-srv-STUDENT app **that fits to your student number** and click on it to open the details.
+    👉 Search for the BPVerification-srv-\<STUDENT> app **that fits to your student number** and click on it to open the details.
     ![find our particular CF app](./images/your_backendapp.png)
     ![Overview of your particular CF app](./images/backendapp_overview.png)